Introduction

 Diode

-Diodes permit the passage of current in one direction but inhibit it in the opposite direction.
-They are utilized in rectification, signal modulation, and switching tasks.
-Transistors, integrated circuits (ICs), and sensors are some examples that rely on diodes for their operations.
+Diodes allow current to pass in one direction while blocking it in the opposite direction.
+Engineers use them in rectification, signal modulation, and switching tasks.
+Devices such as transistors, integrated circuits (ICs), and sensors rely on diodes to perform their functions.

 Advantages of Diodes

-- Directional Current Flow:Rectifiers are typically designed using diodes which enable current to flow unidirectionally thus facilitating conversion of alternating current (AC) to direct current (DC).
+- Directional Current Flow:Engineers typically use diodes to design rectifiers because diodes allow current to flow in only one direction, enabling the conversion of alternating current (AC) to direct current (DC).

 - Voltage Regulation:Diodes provide the function of a stable and constant voltage across the diode terminals, resulting in power supplies that are unchanging and consist.